 A Guide to Video Production for YouTube Marketing Teams

 Your team already knows YouTube matters.
-The hard part is turning that belief into a production system that ships.
+The harder part is turning that belief into a production system that actually ships week after week.

-Most marketing teams get stuck in the same place.
-They have ideas, a few product experts, maybe a launch calendar, and a vague sense that they should be posting more video.
-Then the work hits reality.
-Who owns the brief, who writes the script, what do you film, how polished does it need to be, how do approvals work, and how do you keep going next week without starting from zero again.
+Most marketing teams I talk to get stuck in the same spot.
+They have ideas, a couple of product experts, maybe a rough launch calendar, and a nagging sense that they should be posting more video.
+Then the work meets reality.
+Who owns the brief?
+Who writes the script?
+What do you film, how polished does it need to be, how do approvals work, and how do you keep going next week without starting from zero?

 Your Guide to a Repeatable YouTube Workflow

-A repeatable system has a few clear parts.
+A repeatable system has a handful of clear parts.
 Strategy decides what the channel is for.
-Pre-production turns a topic into a brief, script, and shot list.
-Production gets the footage cleanly and efficiently.
-Post-production shapes the story and gets feedback without chaos.
-Publishing and tracking turn each upload into input for the next one.
+Pre-production turns a topic into a brief, a script, and a shot list.
+Production captures the footage cleanly.
+Post-production shapes the story and gathers feedback without chaos.
+Publishing and tracking turn each upload into an input for the next one.

 What a working team workflow looks like